Skip to main content

 Standards form a common language that allows researchers, people and industry to communicate, produce and commercialise products and services.
 This is especially important in the European single market.

-Standards are a crucial tool to get the most out of research results.
-This is because they
+Standards create an opportunity tool to get the most out of research results.

 • help researchers to bring their innovation to the market by making their results transparent and ensuring high quality